Brav68e/Katarenga/documentations/technical_doc.md

 #### Main Functions:
 - Definition of regions by coordinates
 - Assignment of colors and properties to regions
-- Persistence management for regions (save/load)
+- Persistence management for regions (save/load using JSON)

 ### 5.3 Region_deletion.py
 This module manages the dynamic deletion or modification of regions on the board, useful for certain game modes or board editing.

 #### Main Functions:
-- Deletion of a region by its identifier
+- Deletion of a region by its identifier (aka his position in an array)
-- Update of affected tiles
+- Real-Time update of the region's deletion and dynamic visual
 - Reassignment of properties if necessary

 ---